New York Probate Lawyers

 When you have a valid will, it must still be approved by the county surrogate’s court.
 This is generally referred to as the “probate process.”
 Once approved, the surrogate’s court issues “letters testamentary,” enabling an appointed executor to manage the estate.
 The executor is responsible for paying the estate’s remaining debts and taxes, and distributing the remaining assets according to the will.
 It’s always wise to keep thorough records during this process.
 And, at the end, it’s smart to have beneficiaries sign waivers, confirming their satisfaction with the distribution, that they will not sue the estate/executor, and they will contribute to pay any valid claims in the future against the estate.

 Serving as an executor can be a complex and time-consuming task or it can be fairly straightforward.
 It all depends on the specific circumstances of the estate.
 Generally, executors’ work will require tasks such as reviewing and filing tax returns, accessing bank accounts, selling assets, making distributions, and keeping records.
 It is essential to appoint a trustworthy and capable executor to ensure the estate is managed well.
-And, hiring a good law firm is always helpful, which is why our New York probate attorneys provide guidance and support throughout the process.
+And, hiring a good law firm is always helpful, which is why The Chamberlain Law Firm New York attorneys focusing on probate matters can provide guidance and support throughout the process.

 Probate Without a Will